JoVE: Publication costs

 JoVE originally started as a full open access publication, but switched to a subscription model in 2009.
-As of 2021, the cost of video production by JoVE to accompany a published article is $1,400, (though authors can instead opt to produce their own videos).
-The journal has a hybrid open access option, with an additional article processing charge of $2,500.
+As of 2025, the cost of video production by JoVE to accompany a published text article is $2,400, (authors can instead opt to produce their own videos, but the fee remains the same).
+The journal has a hybrid open access option, which is an additional $1800, but does not include the professionally produced video in the open access content.